jpodolski/ssbm-py/README.md

 ![screenshot](https://i.imgur.com/o9m1RDO.png)

 **miniGIMR** is a python GUI written to help SSBM streamers manage OBS and their overlay.
 It is currently in pre-alpha (though it technically works).
-Planned features include
+Planned and/or current features include
-  - Stock Head Icons, Tags, and Prefixes
+  - Control over Stock Head Icons, Tags, Prefixes, etc.
-  - Canned formatting and customization options
+  - HTML, CSS and customization options
-  - HTML output
   - Automatic Scene Switching
+  - Setup Wizard for easy configuration
-  - Webcam management
+  - Virtual Webcam management
+  - Integration with autoGIMR and tinyTafo (stream automation and statkeeping programs, respectively)
-  - Support for Challonge and Smash.gg APIs
+  - Support for Bracket/Player import using Challonge and Smash.gg's APIs
-  - Keeping H2H and placement statistics though bracket/player management tools
+  - Keeping various player statistics though stat collection/management tools (tinyTafo)
+  - Autonomous scene switching and overlay control based on fizzi's stat technology or autoGIMR
   - JSON formatted objects and save files for Matches, Tounaments, and Players
+  - VoD tools for generating video titles, thumbnails, and timestamps
+  - Plenty more bells 'n' whistles

-*NOTE: Please understand that as this is a work-in-progress, no funcationality or features are guaranteed to work at any point in time.
-That being said, the master branch **should** almost never recieve an update that breaks any prior functionality*
+*NOTE: Please understand that as this is an (relatively) untested work-in-progress, and no funcationality or features are guaranteed to work at any point in time.
+That being said, the master branch **should** almost never recieve an update that breaks any prior functionality, a*

-## Setting up the application
+## Setting up the application (Unix)

 First things first, you'll need to have python3 installed.
 You can check if you have python3 installed by typing
 ```sh